-D1.3.1: "Historical marine data and Quality Control (QC) procedure for the Mediterranean Sea Reconstruction/Reanalysis (RR)"
+D1.3.1: "Historical marine data and Quality Control (QC) procedure for the Mediterranean Sea Reconstruction/Reanalysis (RR)".

-D1.3.2: "Implementation of the numerical model and the data assimilation scheme of the Mediterranean Sea Reconstruction/Reanalysis (RR) System"
+D1.3.2: "Implementation of the numerical model and the data assimilation scheme of the Mediterranean Sea Reconstruction/Reanalysis (RR) System".

-5. Comment on differences between expected activities, results, deliverables and those actually performed results of the higher resolution OGCM at 1/24th of a degree are still preliminary to be implemented within the RR system.
-The AMIP data analysis and their full validation with the ECMWF reanalysis products (ERA40, ERAInterim) has not been possible during this first year of activity but will be performed soon and included in the next year report.
+5. Comment on differences between expected activities, results, deliverables and those actually performed

+The first year of WP1.3.1 activity focused on the design of a new Reconstruction/Reanalysis (RR) system aimed at studying the Mediterranean Sea climate variability in past century.
+The results of the higher resolution OGCM at 1/24 of a degree are still preliminary to be implemented within the RR system.
+The AMIP data analysis and the full validation with the ECMWF reanalysis products (ERA40, ERAInterim) has not been possible during this first year of activity but will be performed soon and included in the next year report.
 These data should force the RR before 1958, when ERA40 data become available.